Overview

 Introduction

-The Eco-Friendly Downtown Delivery Study will bring together a working group of local merchant associations, community benefit districts, delivery companies, and environmental groups to propose low- and zero-emission delivery approaches.
+The Eco-Friendly Downtown Delivery Study will bring together a working group of local merchant associations, community benefit districts, delivery companies, and environmental groups to identify and prioritize low- and zero-emission delivery approaches.
 The Eco-Friendly Downtown Delivery Study will focus on commercial corridors in the broader downtown area of San Francisco and be informed by peer cities that have implemented or are considering similar programs.
 This study supports the 2021 San Francisco Climate Action Plan and San Francisco Transportation Plan 2050

 Project Goals: